David G. Mugar

 Mr. Ting has been with Mugar Enterprises, Inc. since its inception.
 MEI directs and manages a globally diversified portfolio of equities, bonds and other public and private investments.
 These investments include retail, office, industrial and residential properties, entertainment venues, parking garages, life sciences research facilities, high-yield asset management, and various operating businesses.
 Current MEI projects include a 1,250-acre port facility, brewery, oil and LPG industrial site.

 Mr. Ting is a Trustee at the WGBH Education Foundation, member of the Executive Committee and Chairman of the Finance Committee.
 He is a Trustee Emeritus at Beth Israel Deaconess Medical Center, and served as the Chairman of the Finance Committee.
 He is a Governing Trustee at Dana Faber Cancer Institute.
 He is a Trustee of South Cove Nursing Facilities Foundation.
-Additionally, he serves as the Treasurer of Boston’s Fourth of July Foundation.
-Mr. Ting is also actively involved in a number of private companies including Woodside Capital Partners, Boston Opera House, Boston House of Blues, St. Croix Renaissance Group, and Woods Hole Group.
+Additionally, Mr. Ting is also actively involved in a number of private companies including Woodside Capital Partners, Boston Opera House, Boston House of Blues, and St. Croix Renaissance Group.

 Mr. Ting began his career at Arthur Young in New York City.
 He also held positions with Ford Motor Company, Washington Post Company and New England Television Corporation.